josejalvarezm/cv-ai-agent/gcp-blog/00-series-overview.md

-# CV Analytics: Multi-Cloud Microservices at £0/Month
+# CV Analytics: Multi-Cloud Microservices at £0/Month (GCP Series: Real-time Analytics & Firestore, Part I)

-*Six independent microservices across Cloudflare, AWS, and GCP, processing 3,000 queries per month with real-time analytics—all running at £0.00/month by exploiting free tiers and architectural patterns that scale.*
+*Six independent microservices across Cloudflare, AWS, and GCP, processing 3,000 queries per month with real-time analytics, all running at £0.00/month by exploiting free tiers and architectural patterns that scale.*

 - [The Dilemma](#the-dilemma)
 - [What This Series Covers](#what-this-series-covers)